FeatureBaseDB/featurebase-docs/docs/sql-guide/issues/select-groupby-flatten-set-setq.md

 ---
 # Issue

-`SELECT...GROUP BY` queries return distinct groupings even when a value exists in each SET or SETQ column.
+`SELECT...GROUP BY` queries return distinct groupings, rather than individual results, even when a value exists in each SET or SETQ column.

-For example, in the following table, data is added to a STRINGSET column:
+For example, the following queries setup a table and insert data:

 ```sql